descope/descope-java/README.md

 #### Set or Expire User Password

 You can set or expire a user's password.
-Note: When setting a password, it will automatically be set as expired.
+Note: When setting a password, it will automatically be set as expired unless setActive flag set to True.
 The user will not be able log-in using an expired password, and will be required replace it on next login.

 ```java